 You see, Wolverine has adamantium in his body, constantly causing metal poisoning while his healing factor recovers him.
 However, as his healing factor slowed down with age, the metal poisoning became stronger and overwhelming, resulting in aging and, eventually, death.

-Deadpool, on the other hand, doesn’t have adamantium in his body, so he doesn’t need to worry about it messing him up.
+On the other hand, Deadpool doesn’t have adamantium in his body, so he doesn’t need to worry about it messing him up.
 He does, however, have cancer, but his healing factor and rapid, mutated cancer actually go hand in hand and complement each other.

 Wade Wilson’s body is in constant battle and turmoil between his healing factor killing off cancerous cells and replacing them with healthy ones and the mutated hypercancer killing off the healthy cells and growing back the cancerous ones.

-It’s a neverending battle happening all over Deadpool’s body, which is why, despite the incredibly powerful healing factor, his skin still looks so disfigured and horrifying.
+It’s a neverending battle happening all over Deadpool’s body, so his skin still looks so disfigured and horrifying despite the incredibly powerful healing factor.
 At one point, Deadpool explained that he needed both cancer and the healing factor to survive.

 If he lost his healing factor, then cancer would just eat him alive in a matter of days, maybe even hours.
 On the other hand, if he cured cancer, his healing factor would continue producing unnecessary healthy cells, and with no cancer to keep that reproduction in check, Deadpool would literally grow exponentially until he explodes.
 Brutal, right?